If you have diabetes, making healthy meals can be a real challenge. Kitchen Creations can help!

 • 7 Myths about Celebrating the Holidays with Diabetes

 If you have questions about a Kitchen Creations cooking school in your area, please contact your local County Extension Office.
 For other questions, please contact:

-Cassandra Vanderpool, MS, RD, LD
+Cassandra Vanderpool, MS, RDN, LD

 Extension Diabetes Coordinator